TotsllyRandom/Gardengineering/README.md

                 - havent even started.
 Will reset farm and all upgrades for a prestige point of sorts that can upgrade permanant things on your farm.
 - Day/Night system [0%]
 - Content
     - Crops
         - Wheat [done]
         - Carrots [done]
-          - Shrroms [done]
+        - Shrooms [done]
         - Melons
         - Pumpkins
-          - Potatos
+        - Potatos [done, to be resprited]
         - Beets
     - Mulches
         - Quick-Gro
         - Water-Last
         - Mutator
         - Value
     - Machines
         - Sprinkler
         - AutoMulcher
         - Lamp (Provides light during night mode for day plants)
+        - Harvester
         - Replanter
-          - Harvester
         - AutoFarmer (harvests and replants)